Beach Cleanup

 Slots to fix items fill up early, so RSVP today.

-This event is sponsored by the City of Coronado, Emerald Keepers and the Coronado Public Library.
+This event is sponsored by Emerald Keepers, the City of Coronado, and the Coronado Public Library.

 Emerald Keepers is supporting the Navy’s Delta Beach cleanup.
 Come help clear trash on this stretch of beach along the bay.
 This area is usually closed. because it is a critical habitat for the western snowy plover and the California least tern under the Endangered Species Act.